IsaacThawer/BankruptcySolutions/README.md

 *   A homepage summarizing services, featuring the product owner's profile, and a consultation request form for quick submissions.
 *   Sections showcasing client reviews, business hours, and a Google map for easy navigation.
 *   An "About Us" page with detailed information about Eric Schwab’s background and his law practice.
-*   An admin page for securely updating website content and managing client information.
+*   An admin backend for securely updating website content and managing client information.

 **Technology stack**